VisualComputing/showcase/content/docs/shortcodes/p5/iframe.md

 ```

 {{< hint warning >}}
-Note that inline `sketch` should be coded in [p5 global mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode) syntax.
+Note that the inline `sketch` should be coded in [p5 global mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode) syntax.
 {{< /hint >}}

 All parameters are optional but `id`.
-Default values are shown in the above snippet.
+Default values are shown in the above snippet but for `libs*`.
 Up to `lib5` libs may be specified.

 ## Example: breathing square